Lector's Notes

 The Historical Situation: More important is the last sentence of the gospel, where the yield of some of the seed is a hundredfold, or sixtyfold, or at least thirtyfold.
 These were astonishing figures when our Lord spoke them, for in those days a yield of sevenfold was considered a bumper crop.
 The meaning is that the believer who "hears the word and understands it" enjoys and shares a yield of grace incomprehensibly rich, beyond anything the believer could account for on his or her own merits.

-First reading, Isaiah 55:10-11
+First Reading, Isaiah 55:10-11

 The Historical Situation: The prophecies collected in Isaiah, chapters 40-55, are known as the Book of Consolation (also called Second Isaiah or Deutero-Isaiah).
 Written while exiles were returning from Babylon to Judah, the chapters are meant to comfort dispirited people.
 There are promises of fertile land and restoration, water for the thirsty, secure defense against enemies, and more.